Yoav666s/dnd-wiki/collections/_monsters/nornfeld/louis-jean-moreau.md

   **Unarmed Strike.** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 8 (1d8 + 4) bludgeoning damage.
 reactions: |
-  **Deflect Missile.** In response to being hit by a ranged weapon attack, the shadow monk can deflect the missile.
+  **Deflect Missile.** In response to being hit by a ranged weapon attack, Moreau can deflect the missile.
 The damage he takes from the attack is reduced by 10 (1d10 + 5).
 If the damage is reduced to 0, the shadow Monk catches the missile if it’s small enough to hold in one hand and he has a hand free.
+legendary_actions: |
+  **Shroud of Shadows.** While in dim light or darkness, Moreau becomes invisible and moves up to half his movement speed.
+He remains invisible until he makes an attack, casts a spell, or is in an area of bright light.

+  **Patient Defence.** Moreau takes the Dodge action.

+  **Stunning Strike.** Moreau makes one unarmed strike against a creature.
+The target must succeed on a DC 16 Constitution saving throw or be stunned until the end of his next turn.
 excerpt: "Medium Humanoid (Elf), Neutral Evil"
 ---